bmatsuo/oti/README.md

 one time instance

-**this is beta software. the oti command and the packages in this repository are subject to change without former notice**
+**this is experimental software. the oti command and the packages in this repository are subject to change without former notice**

 ##Install